novinary/Insta-Clone-React/README.md

 ## Introduction

-- This project was created while I attnded Lambda School.
+- This project was created while I attended Lambda School.
 The purpose of was to build on my knowledge of React.

   - Here, I have implemented a lot of the same concepts that I have been in previous non-react projects, in a very similar fashion.
   - The main difference this time around is that I'll be using the `create-react-app (CRA)` utility to generate my React project.